retejs/docs/docs/Plugins.md

 }
 ```

 `CustomNodeComponent` and `CustomControlComponent` are conventional Vue.js components. `Rete.Control` requires component while `Rete.Component` may use the default [Node.vue](https://github.com/retejs/vue-render-plugin/blob/master/src/Node.vue) component.
-On the basis of it you can create your own components or extend it. `getData` and `putData` will be accessed from your component through props.
-Also after changing of Node's elements dynamically (add Input/Output, etc.) you have to call `node.update()` or `control.update()`
+On the basis of it you can create your own components or extend them. `getData` and `putData` will be accessed from your component through props.
+After changing Node's elements dynamically (add Input/Output, etc.) you must call `node.update()` or `control.update()`

 ### Stage0 Render [![npm](https://img.shields.io/npm/v/rete-stage0-render-plugin.svg)](https://www.npmjs.com/package/rete-stage0-render-plugin)  <span style="color:green">lightweight</span>